 - Lime juice: Lemon juice will also work well for this recipe.

-- Red wine vinegar: You can also use apple cider vinegar or regular white vinegar if that is what you hand handy.
+- Red wine vinegar: You can also use apple cider vinegar or regular white vinegar if that is what you have handy.

 - Garlic: I recommend using fresh garlic for the best flavor!